Dalimil/Find-and-Replace-Browser-Extension/README.md

   - Reviewed by the author: Sep 25
   - Review comments addressed: Sep 25
   - After 2nd review the discussion still continues, there are backward-compatibility issues and conflicting views on the design and purpose of the plugin.
 As I'm injecting the code dynamically I have a slightly different use case and might need to leave my forked version unmerged.

-For highlighting text in `contenteditable` elements I'm going to use [mark.js](https://markjs.io/).  - TODO
-TODO: maybe I don't need this and can implement a lightweight highlighter myself

 ### Testing